gitchili/eosfactory/docs/steem/IntroducingEOSFactory1.0.md

 #### 1. Standard unit-testing framework

 We are utilizing the power of [Unittest](https://docs.python.org/3/library/unittest.html), the standard Python unit test framework.
-According to its documentation it's a fully fledged and highly standardized toolset:
+As emphasized in the documentation, Unittest is a fully fledged and highly standardized toolset:

 > The `unittest` unit testing framework was originally inspired by JUnit and has a similar flavor as major unit testing frameworks in other languages.
 It supports test automation, sharing of setup and shutdown code for tests, aggregation of tests into collections, and independence of the tests from the reporting framework.